-Approximately 100,000 flights wind up cancelled every year.
-That’s as many as 2 percent of all flights, so it’s not uncommon to find yourself stranded.
-Hope for the best but plan for the worst with these eight master techniques to navigating a flight cancellation.
+Roughly 100,000 flights are cancelled every year, so it’s not uncommon to find yourself stranded.
+Here are 8 techniques to navigating a flight cancellation.

 Do the words “flight cancellation” instantly make you shudder?
 If you’re a frequent flyer, chances are you’ve had to deal with the feeling of helplessness that comes when flight trouble strikes.
 On average, 100,000 flights are cancelled every year – or between 1 percent and 2 percent of all flights.
 Flight cancellations often leave passengers wondering the same thing: Now what?

 First and foremost, take a deep breath.
 Keeping your cool is key to preventing what could be a minor hiccup from turning into a major hassle.
 Remaining calm also makes it easier for airline personnel to help you navigate your way through the flight cancellation.
 Smile, practice patience, and consider these master techniques that can keep this interruption from becoming a huge headache.

 Find Out the Reason for the Cancellation